Egyptian Open (tennis)

 Roderich Menzel was the most successful player in singles play winning five times.
 Ismail El Shafei was the most successful player at the tournament, winning singles titles three times and the doubles competition three times with three different partners; once with New Zealander Brian Fairlie, once with Dutchman Tom Okker and once with Hungarian Balázs Taróczy.

 History

 The Egyptian Championships or International Championships of Egypt its original name was first staged in Cairo on 2 March 1925 the event was staged 66 times, However Egyptian newspaper sources have given the start date as 1922.
 The tournament was a regular feature on the pre-open era men's tour from inception until 1967, from 1968 until 1974 it was part of an independent men's tour for tournaments not-aligned to any particular circuit.
 In 1970 the tournament changed its name to the Egyptian Open.
 In 1975 he joined the Grand Prix tennis circuit through till 1982.
 From 1983 until 2002 it was part of the ATP Challenger series.
 The tournament was hosted annually at the Gezira Sporting Club.

+For the years 1937, 1939 it was co-valid as the Cairo Championships, for 1960 1968 1969 it was co-valid as Cairo International Championships, In 1972, 1975, 1976 and 1977 this tournament was co-valid as the Cairo Open.
+That tournament was played at the Gezira Club after world war two.